Get Expert Pet Advice Straight to Your Inbox

 Frequently Asked Questions

-Cats chirp as a natural hunting instinct, often triggered by the sight of prey they can't reach.
+Cats chirp as a natural hunting instinct, usually triggered by the sight of prey they cannot reach, such as a bird or bug.
+It is a normal sign of excitement, focus, and sometimes a friendly greeting.

 References